maize-genetics/phg_v2/docs/installation.md

 No traditional installation is required, as the precompiled jar files are designed to function on any [POSIX](https://en.wikipedia.org/wiki/POSIX) platform meeting the specified requirements.
-Just open the downloaded package and position the folder containing the jar files and launch script in a preferred directory on your hard drive or server filesystem.
+Just open the downloaded package and place the folder containing the jar files and launch script in a preferred directory on your hard drive or server filesystem.